Francisco-Booth/ComputeFence/README.md

 and find out hours later that it failed silently — CUDA fell back to CPU, the model collapsed, the dataset had 28k duplicate rows.
 The billing clock ran the whole time.

-TrainGuard catches these failures before they cost you money.
+ComputeFence catches these failures before they cost you money.

 ## What it catches